lydialawli/seakoala.io/docs/projects/draw3words.md

 ## What does this do?

-Creative tool to encourage you to practice your artistic skills consistently.

-3 words each day that allows you to sketch quickly and share it to the community.

-Ability to upload and view other’s representations.
+Various artistic prompts to spark creativity.

 ## Concept context

-I had the need for a daily drawing exercise so I decided to build an app to get myself and friends to join the fun ensemble + to keep testing and improving my coding and design skills.

-What I learned so far is how to use Firebase tools:
+I had the need for a daily drawing exercise so I decided to build an app to get myself and friends to join the fun To enhance my daily drawing skills and challenge my coding and design abilities, I created an app to engage me and my friends in the fun activity.
+In the process, I learned how to utilize Firebase tools such as Firestore database CRUD operations, Cloud Storage, and app deployment.
+Although there are technical aspects to perfect, such as the authentication feature and error resolution, I am excited to continue honing my skills.
+Please test the app and share your feedback.

-- how to CRUD on Firestore database
-- use Cloud Storage
-- test and deploy the app production ready

-There’s still a lot to do before publishing the app (authentication feature and rules, fix some 🐞...) but feel free to play around and please let me know if you have any feedback!

 ## Design process

-I was aiming for a modern, playful and out-of-the-box feel.
-Close to breaking the design principles but not quite.
+My objective was to create a dynamic and innovative atmosphere, while still adhering to design principles.
+I strived for a contemporary and whimsical aesthetic that stretched the limits, yet remained grounded.

-I focused mainly on the mobile screen and readjusted the web view from there.
+I concentrated primarily on the mobile interface, utilizing it as the foundation for the web view.

 ## Up next